phillipphoenix/api-template-next/README.md

 This project was made to make it easier to create API services quickly.
 So it can be used for microservice/service architecture setups or just for making a public API.

-It could also be used as a baseline for creating a custom CMS.
+It could also be used as a baseline for creating a custom headless CMS.

 ## Getting Started